KauzClay/docs-tap/scst-scan/install-scst-scan.hbs.md

 # Install Supply Chain Security Tools - Scan

-This topic describes how you can install Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.
+This topic describes how you can install Supply Chain Security Tools (SCST) - Scan from the Tanzu Application Platform package repository.

 Follow the steps in this topic if you do not want to use a profile to install SCST - Scan.
 For information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).